Onelinerhub/onelinerhub/python-redis/redis-zadd-example---adds-element-to-sorted-set.md

 - `zadd` - adds element(s) to the specified sorted set
 - `Donald` - name of the element
 - `2` - score of the element to add
+- `top` - name of the sorted set in Redis to add element to

 group: sorted_sets